[Previous page From 1600-1700] [You are now on a page filed as: Timelines - From 1500-1600] [Next page Timelines - From 1400AD to 1500]

 1511: Maritime history: Albuquerque captures Malacca/Malacca Straits.
 That is, Melaka in what is now Malaysia.

-1510: May: Albuquerque is ejected by Moslems from his
+1510: May: Albuquerque is ejected by Moslems from his fort at

-conqueror he is "soaringly imaginative".
+"soaringly imaginative".

 1510: Invention of the watch in Nuremberg.